+HTTP2 includes security benefits as well as compression features are safer.

 (20 points) TCP Congestion Control Graph: Your TCP-Reno algorithm is sending data, beginning in a slow start with a congestion window of size 1MSS and SSThresh of 16MSS.
 Draw a graph of congestion window size (y-axis) vs time unit in RTT (x-axis) describing the following situation: